viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 #### Linux Port Permissions

 If a "Permission Denied" or similar port error occurs, first check the connection of the ESP32 to the machine's USB port.
-If connected and the error persists, run `sudo usermod -a -G dialout $USER` to add the current user to the `dialout` group, then try again.
+If connected and the error persists, run `sudo usermod -a -G dialout $USER` to add the current user to the `dialout` group, restart your terminal, and try again.

 #### MacOS Executable Permissions